itoledoc/gWTO2/index.rst

 minHA and maxHA values) you can run the selector and scoring algorithms pressing the button "Now".

-After and interval of a few seconds (5 to 15 seconds) you will be presented with something similar to Figure 4.
+After an interval of a few seconds (5 to 15 seconds) you will be presented with something similar to Figure 4.

 .. figure:: gWTO2__BL_003.png